List of He-Man and the Masters of the Universe characters: Faker

 Faker is an evil robot duplicate of He-Man, created by Skeletor.
 The toy version is done in blue with red hair and orange torso armor with the backstory that he is a robot duplicate that did not work out.
 In one annual, he is a deformed clone.

-However, in his sole appearance in the cartoon, Faker is a magical creation, identical to He-Man apart from glowing eyes and odd intonation.
+However, in his sole appearance in the series, Faker is a magical creation, identical to He-Man apart from glowing eyes and odd intonation.

+The Masters of the Universe Classics toyline had Faker originally created by Man-At-Arms to cover for He-Man when Prince Adam is needed.
+He would later be abandoned and salvaged from the Eternian junkyard by Tri-Klops.
+At one point, Skeletor had Faker pose as He-Man to make the people of Eternia think that He-Man turned evil.

-In Masters of the Universe: Revelations, Faker partakes in the attack on Castle Grayskull and is sliced in half by Man-At-Arms' laser.
+In Masters of the Universe: Revelations, Faker partakes in the attack on Castle Grayskull and is sliced in half by Man-At-Arms's laser.

 Faker was voiced by John Erwin in the 1980s series.

 Jitsu

 Jitsu appeared only once as a supporting character in "The Dragon Invasion" episode in 1983.
 The character's name in the script is Chopper, although he is not named on-screen.
 His role in this episode is to accompany Skeletor in an invasion of Castle Grayskull.
 He has only one line and aside from a brief display of his karate-chopping abilities, has no character development.

 The character appeared in the minicomic stories Hordak: The Ruthless Leader's Revenge! and Mantenna and the Menace of the Evil Horde!
 The character was not used in the 2002 franchise relaunch, though was included in Series 6 of NECA's Masters of the Universe mini-statue line, and came with a pack-in figurine of Odiphus, which had originally been planned for release in 2005.

-Other variations with Jitsu from his animated and figure counterparts – the figure has a full goatee beard but, in the cartoon, he only has a Fu Manchu moustache and, whereas the figure has very brown skin, he is a bit whiter in the cartoon (his boots are even not black in the cartoon unlike those of the figure).
-Also, the Samurai sword that came with the figure was not included with the character in the cartoon.
+In the Masters of the Universe Classics toyline, Jitsu was an intergalactic bandit and master of several forms of martail arts who was sprung from Prison Starr by Keldor.
+He stayed with him when Keldor turned into Skeletor.
+When wounded by Fisto during the Battle at Gretori Bridge, Jitsu received a golden robotic hand from Tri-Klops.

-Jitsu was voiced by Lou Scheimer in the 1980s cartoon.
+Jitsu was voiced by Lou Scheimer in the 1980s series.